rooneg/5srd.github.io/_monsters/spider-wolf-giant.md

     text: The spider ignores movement restrictions caused by webbing.
 actions:
   - name: Bite
-    text: >
+    text: |
       *Melee Weapon Attack:* +3 to hit, reach 5 ft., one creature. *Hit:* 4 (1d6 + 1) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.
 ---

-Smaller than a [giant spider](/monsters/spider-giant/), a giant wolf spider hunts prey across open ground or hides in a burrow or crevice, or in a hidden cavity beneath debris.